Regulatory Penalties Increasing Soon! What You Need to Know (Article Round Up)

 Keep reading for a round up of articles that will tell you what you need to know about upcoming penalty increases for major regulatory bodies.

 Watch Your Wallet Civil Penalties Are Going Up!

 Thanks to the U.S. Congress, civil penalties assessed by federal agencies are increasing as of August 1, 2016.
-The U.S. Environmental Protection Agency (EPA), the Occupational Safety and Health Administration (OSHA), the Pipeline and Hazardous Materials Safety Administration (PHMSA), the Bureau of Safety and Environmental Enforcement (BSEE), and the Bureau of Land Management (BLM) have all announced penalty increases that could impact the upstream, midstream and downstream oil and gas sectors.
+The U.S. Environmental Protection Agency (EPA), the Pipeline and Hazardous Materials Safety Administration (PHMSA), the Bureau of Safety and Environmental Enforcement (BSEE), and the Bureau of Land Management (BLM) have all announced penalty increases that could impact the upstream, midstream and downstream oil and gas sectors.

 EPA Penalties to Increase

 EPA published an interim final rule to adjust the level of statutory civil monetary penalty amounts for the statutes that the agency administers.
 The increase in penalties is required by the Federal Civil Penalties Inflation Adjustment Act of 1990, as amended through 2015, which prescribes a formula for adjusting statutory civil penalties to reflect inflation, maintain the deterrent effect of statutory civil penalties, and promote compliance with the law.
 The rule does not necessarily revise the penalty amounts that EPA will to seek pursuant to its civil penalty policies in a particular case.
 EPA's civil penalty policies, which guide enforcement personnel in how to exercise EPA's statutory penalty authorities, take into account a number of fact-specific considerations, e.g., the seriousness of the violation, the violator's good faith efforts to comply, any economic benefit gained by the violator as a result of its noncompliance, and a violator's ability to pay.